Google Fiber entered the California market in 2017 in Orange County, just a few months before pausing their nationwide fiber buildout.

 Orange County has the most service, where communities like Irvine, Newport Beach, and Woodbury were all built out circa 2017.
 They never entered larger metros like Los Angeles, San Francisco, and Sacramento.

-Google Fiber has indicated that they are once again expanding, both to new cities and through adding serviceable addresses around existing fiber areas.
+Google Fiber has indicated that they are once again expanding as of Fall 2021, both to new cities and through adding serviceable addresses around existing fiber areas.
+Des Moines was confirmed in 2022 as the first expansion scheduled to go live.

 In addition to 6 new cities in Utah and Iowa, customers near existing Google Fiber locations should check their address regularly to see if their street is on the still-growing list of new locations.Check For New Service